jorgeandres220/immersive-todo-app/README.md

 # To-Do List

-This is the first version.
+This is the first version of TODO app.
+It uses only the DOM and Vanilla JS.

 ## Getting Started